ecra2001/startup/README.md

 - Haven't decided what images I wanted yet, but I have a cookie image for the cookie clicker button
 -  Input box and submit button for login.
 More buttons for clicking cookie and upgrading in the shop
 - The highscores in the scoreboard will be displayed in real time

+## CSS Deliverable
+- Header, footer, and main content body added
+- Navigation links are located within the header of the page
+- Window sizing looks good from large to small screens
+- Page has consistent coloring and good white space
+- Fonts and text colors are consistent
+- As far as images, I still have a cookie button to represent the giant cookie, but I will replace it with an image soon